Projects & Apps

 Auto-Created Client Key

-When you create an app, OwlMetry automatically generates a client API key (owl_client_ prefix) and stores it on the app record.
-This key is returned in the creation response so you can configure your SDK immediately.
+When you create an app, Owlmetry automatically generates a client API key (owl_client_ prefix) as a row in the api_keys table, scoped to that app.
+The key is returned in the app creation response so you can configure your SDK immediately, and remains viewable at any time from the API Keys page in the dashboard.

 Typical Setup